Grahp/Website/onyx.md

 My Theory Beliefs:
 (See [Quartz](quartz.md))
 - Inconsistencies are annoying when learning.
 They are incredibly dangerous when you have to build on top of a shaky theory.
-- Small theories are much easier to build on.
+- Small theories are better.
 - Briefs and write-outs are equally important.

 Onyx Goals: